inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 [Slide 5](docs/LinkedDataOverview/LinkedDataSlidedeckImagenkedDataSlidedeckImage/Slide5-UseCase-DNB.png)

-Firstly I'm showing a screenshot here from Open Corporates, who aim to be "The largest OPEN database of company information in the world".
+Firstly I'm showing a screenshot here from Open Corporates, who aim to be "The largest OPEN database of companies in the world".

 Now, I show this as an example of VERY SIMILAR work I did while at Dun & Bradstreet (D&B) - but since D&B never publicly demonstrated that work,